wrybread/weewx-realtime_gauge-data/README.md

 The *Realtime gauge-data* extension generates a loop data based *gauge-data.txt* file that provides for near realtime updating of the [SteelSeries Weather Gauges](https://github.com/mcrossley/SteelSeries-Weather-Gauges "SteelSeries Weather Gauges on GitHub") by weeWX.

 This fork adds the ability to post the data file (live_data.json) to a remote webserver.
-New features:
+To use:

 - upload the PHP script to your website.
 For these instructions, suppose you uploaded it to http://yourwebsite.com/weather/receive_conditions.php

 - in your weewx config file, set the value of "remote_server_url" to the URL of the PHP script packaged here.
 For example:

 remote_server_url = http://yourwebsite.com/weather/receive_conditions.php

+rtgd.py will then send the data that it usually writes locally to live_data.json to your webserver using a GET statement (so no FTP or rSYNC necessary).

 ## Pre-requisites ##